Last Updated on May 24, 2022

 Another way to think about it is to imagine your future self.
 When you’re 80 years old and talking to your grandchildren, what do you want to tell them about your life experiences?
 Think about what you want to accomplish in your lifetime and what kind of person you want to be known as.

-I’m not sure about you, but I don’t want to be 80 and feeling like I held myself back from doing what I wanted.
+I’m not sure about you, but I don’t want to be 80 and feel like I held myself back from doing what I wanted.
 I don’t want to say I didn’t do things simply because I was afraid to try.

 Related Post: How To Uplevel Your Life This Year